raquo/Laminar/website/docs/virtual-dom.md

+---
-# Virtual DOM is a Hack
+title: Virtual DOM is a Hack
+---

 First of all, I should say that I very much appreciate all the libraries mentioned here.
 But I do need to explain why I think Laminar's approach is superior, so I will be making comparisons from my point of view.
 A lot of this is subjective.
 The problem at hand is too complicated for there to be the one unquestionable solution.